The Last Spritz

 Nothing's more deflating than spending $120 on a cologne that ghosts you by lunch.
-This list is exclusively for fragrances that go the distance — 8 hours minimum, most pushing 10-12+.
-Year-round and cold-weather focused; for warm-weather performers, see our best long-lasting summer colognes list.
-No pretty-smelling quitters allowed, either list.
+This list is built for fall and winter — fragrances that go the distance when the temperature drops, 8 hours minimum and most pushing 10-12+.
+Cold air holds a scent instead of burning it off, which is exactly when these dense, resinous compositions come alive.
+For warm-weather performers that won't turn cloying in the heat, see our best long-lasting summer colognes list instead.

 Quick Picks — Our Top 3